air-wreck/eng4-blog/_posts/2018-09-17-Godel-Conway-Determinism.md

 link: 2018-09-17-Godel-Conway-Determinism
 ---

-`warning:` this post is not yet done! it's due 9/20, so whatever

 (Yes, the post title was supposed to sound [like this](https://archive.org/details/GEBen_201404).
 I haven't read it, but I've heard it's very good.)

 (Also, if you're not into naïve teenage musings, you might as well leave now.)